Tomorrow, The Pretty Things, The Pink Fairies interview with John Alder (Twink)

 Joe Boyd is entitled to his opinion and I am very honoured that he should feel that way as the performance that night, which I remember very well, was completely free-form and ad-lib, also very exciting.

-When I was with THE FAIRIES in 1964/65 our Scottish fans used to send me TWINK HOME PERM (Eric Clapton's favourite) because I had very curly hair.
+When I was with THE FAIRIES in 1964/65 our Scottish fans used to send me TWINK HOME PERM (Eric Clapton’s favourite) because I had very curly hair.
 It was a little funny joke.
-My mates in the band started to call me TWINK & it stuck !
+My mates in the band started to call me TWINK & it stuck!
+Oh well what can I do now?

 None!
 What has gone before has led me to who I am to-day.